aparmar/sharepoint-url/README.md

 # Installation
 1. Download the folder
 1. Double click on rightClickAdd.bat
-1. Accept any warnings that windows may generate, since you are running a downloaded batch file
+1. Accept any warnings that Windows may generate, since you are running a downloaded batch file
 1. Enjoy!

 # Uninstallation